- Part Time

 - Postgraduate Credit (non-award bearing)

-As a Specialist Professional Development (SPD) student you’ll take part in fully-online, tutor-mediated discussions, centered around realistic cases, within our VLE.
+As a student on this course, you’ll take part in fully-online, tutor-mediated discussions, centered around realistic cases, within our VLE.
 This innovative course is based around six advanced modules, covering all areas of coloproctology and a host of relevant transferrable skills.
 The course is designed to complement your day-to-day clinical practice, so each session is delivered asynchronously, meaning that you won’t need to log-on at set times.
 For each module you will be expected to actively contribute to the online forum, which will focus on clinical discussions of cases.
 Your online learning will be supported by continual formative assessments of your surgical knowledge, critical thinking and decision-making.

-Our course is comprised of six 16-week-long online modules, providing advanced learning in the following specialist areas:
+This course is comprised of six, 16-week-long online modules, providing advanced learning in the following specialist areas:

 - Colorectal Emergencies